elanmed/ff.nvim/README.md

 - Files are weighted and sorted in batches w/coroutines to avoid blocking the picker UI
 - A max of `opts.max_results_considered` files with a fuzzy match are processed
 - Extensive caching:
-    - `fd` is executed once and cached when the plugin first loads
+    - `fd` is executed once and cached when `setup` is called
-    - Frecency scores are calculated once and cached when the picker is opened - not on every keystroke
+    - Frecency scores are calculated once and cached when `find` is called - not on every keystroke
-    - Info about open buffers are pulled once and cached when the picker is opened
+    - Info on open buffers are pulled once and cached when `find` is called
     - Icons are cached by extension to avoid calling `mini.icons` when possible
     - Results are cached for each user input
-- A max of `opts.max_results_rendered` results are rendered in the results window, prevent unecessary highlighting
+- A max of `opts.max_results_rendered` results are rendered in the results window, preventing unecessary highlighting
 - Icons and highlights can be disabled for especially large codebases

 With these optimizations in place, I average around 20ms per keystroke on a codebase of 60k files.
 Enable the `benchmark_step` and `benchmark_mean` options to try yourself